 Thinking about death is always a sobering topic.
 However, knowing that my loved ones will not only get my assets, but a nice $1,000,000 tax-free check from my insurance company really makes my day.
 Getting life insurance really does help the psyche.

-One of the easiest places to get multiple term life insurance policy quotes in one place is PolicyGenius.
-You don’t really know how good your life insurance quote is if you inquire directly with one insurance carrier.
+One of the easiest places to get multiple, custom term life insurance policy quotes in one place is PolicyGenius.
+PolicyGenius does the leg work for you and lets you make the most informed decision possible.
 Because life insurance prices are regulated, you should use a tool to help you compare costs easily.